-If you need to get stairs or railings installed in your home, it is important to understand the different components that comprise stair railings.
+If you need to get stairs and railings installed in your home, it is important to understand the different components that comprise stair railings or architectural railing systems.
 This way, you will know which terms to use when ordering stair railings parts and accessories, so we decided to provide a handy Stair Railing Dictionary that we hope will be helpful

 Balustrade - This is the name given to the fully-assembled, complete rail system.